viljokass/UTOPIA/README.md

 * Python 3.12
 * (linux) Python 3 development tools
 * A valid Maanmittauslaitos API-key (https://www.maanmittauslaitos.fi/en/rajapinnat/api-avaimen-ohje)
     * The web runner expects it to be in the parent folder of this folder, (./UTOPIA/../apikey.txt, without newline at the end.)
+These can be configured using environment variables, though.
     * The web runner will also create a folder named "output" in the parent folder as well.
-* A gurobi licence
+* A gurobi licence (can be configured using environment variables)
 * For local run DESDEO backend uses SQLite, for running in something like rahti, it uses PostgreSQL.

 ## Structure